468910/nativeadslib-ios/README.md

 [![License](https://img.shields.io/cocoapods/l/PocketMediaNativeAds.svg?maxAge=2592000&style=flat)](http://cocoapods.org/pods/PocketMediaNativeAds)
 [![Platform](https://img.shields.io/cocoapods/p/PocketMediaNativeAds.svg?maxAge=2592000&style=flat)](http://cocoapods.org/pods/PocketMediaNativeAds)

-This library allows developers to easily show ads provided by PocketMedia natively in their apps.
-While the traditional way of advertising in mobile applications usually involves a pause before displaying the ad (Interstitial ads, banners, etc.) this native solution allows the ads to be integrated with the user flow, making it less intrusive for the user experience.
+This open-source (Swift/Objective-c) library allows developers to easily show ads provided by PocketMedia natively in their apps.
+While the traditional way of advertising in mobile applications usually involves a pause before displaying the ad (Interstitial ads, banners, etc.) this native solution allows the ads to be integrated in the user flow.
+That in turn makes it less intrusive for the user experience.

-The library comes with standard ad units (Ways of displaying the ad).
-However it is recommended to customize these ad units, so they integrate into your app style.
-The other option of showing ads is building custom ad units based on the structured format of the ad.
+The library comes with standard ad units (ways of displaying the ad).
+You are encouraged to extend/copy these into project and and customize them to your liking.
+This way the library empowers App developers to show ads that integrate into the host app style.
+This method is called using the adStream.

+The alternative solution is using the library to just do the network calls and use the NativeAd (Class) model.
+Using these core functionalities, you are able to write your own custom ad units.
+This method is called manual integration.

 ## Requirements